-So as always we set out after one D’s baseball tournaments to explore.
-Our main stops were the museums – Kimbell Art Museum was having a Special Exhibition – Botticelli to Braque the 55 painting in the exhibition span a period of 1490-1932 and include some of the greatest holdings of the Scottish National Gallery of Modern Art, Scottish National Portrait gallery and Scottish National Gallery in Edinburg.
+After one of D’s baseball tournaments, we set out to explore Fort Worth for the tournaments to explore.
+Our main stops were the museums – Kimbell Art Museum was having a Special Exhibition – Botticelli to Braque the 55 painting in the exhibition span a period of 1490-1932 and include some of the greatest holdings of the Scottish National Gallery of Modern Art, Scottish National Portrait Gallery and Scottish National Gallery in Edinburg.
 We didn’t make it to the galleries while visiting Scotland last Summer, so I was excited to see these masterpieces that are visiting us close to home.

-The artist included in the collection are from modern art masters of Claude Monet, Edgar Degas, Paul Gaugin, Paul Cezanne to the old world masters of Rembrandt van Rijn, Diego Velazquez along with Scottish painters Sir Henry Raeburn and Allan Ramsay.
+The artists included in the Botticelli to Braque collection included modern art masters of Claude Monet, Edgar Degas, Paul Gaugin, Paul Cezanne to the old world masters of Rembrandt van Rijn, Diego Velazquez along with Scottish painters Sir Henry Raeburn and Allan Ramsay.

 The exhibition was housed in the Renzo Piano Pavilion while the permanent collection is housed in the Louis Kahn building. we stopped at the Botticelli to Braque exhibition first and then at the permanent collection.
 Photographing the exhibit was not allowed but we bought a book from the museum store that has all the postcards of the painting, will share a couple with you.